New Releases

 Note - while the configuration program is running, the xPLRFX service will be stopped.

 The screen is divided into two sections.
-The top section, labelled 'USB Modules' lists all the RFXCOM USB devices.
+The top section, labelled 'USB Modules' lists all the RFXCOM transmitter and receiver devices that have been set up.
 The bottom section, labelled 'Configurable RF Devices' lists all the RF devices that the xPLRFX service has received messages from (except standard X10 devices - more on that later).
 When first run, both these sections will be empty.

 The first step is to set up your RFXCOM USB Modules.
 Each module may contain one or two receivers, or a single transmitter.
 If your module contains receiver(s), click the 'Add Receiver' button.
 If it contains a transmitter, click 'Add Transmitter'.
 You will be presented with one of the following dialogs:

-Choose the correct COM port for the USB module, and then check all the protocols that you want to use.
+Next, check all the protocols that you want to use.
 Note that not all protocols are supported by the older RFXCOM receivers.
 For transmitters, each protocol adds to the time taken to send messages, so only enable the ones you need.
+If your transmitter is an RFXMitter, then protocols are not specified here.
+Instead, the protocol is included in the xPL message you send to xPLRFX.
+Make sure the RFXMitter checkbox is checked, so that xPLRFX will know to expect protocols in the messages.
 Click OK to save your settings and return to the main screen.

 If this is the first time you have run the configuration program, the 'Configurable RF Devices' section will probably be empty.
 Devices do not appear here until the xPLRFX service has received a transmission from them, so click OK to leave the configuration program (which will restart the service), and then get all of your devices to send messages.
 You can monitor activity in xPLHal Manager's message monitor.
 When you return to the configuration program, you should see your devices listed.
 Note - Standard X10 devices, including those that are mapped to X10 such as ELRO, NEXA, KlikOn-KlikOff and Domia Lite, do not require configuration and so do not appear here.

 The configurable items is a list of hardware devices, with sub-items for each sensor value.
-For example, in the screenshot of the main screen, Oregon Rain Gauge has been expanded to show the two values it reports - the total rainfall and the rainfall rate.
-Each of these sub-items represents a source of xPL, and can be configured by highlighting and clicking the configure button.
+In the screenshot of the main screen, all the devices have been expanded to show the values they report.
+Each of these sub-items represents a possible source of xPL messages, and are colour coded green or red to show whether or not the sending of xPL messages is enabled.
+If the item is new it is coloured blue.
+Items are considered new until they have been configured.
+An item can be configured by double-clicking on it or by highlighting it and clicking the configure button.
 The following screen will appear:

 For some devices, such as RFXSensors, it is important to set the sensor type, so that the correct conversion can be applied to the raw data.
 Otherwise, the main use of this screen is to allow the sensor to be renamed.
 The name will be used to identify the sensor in xPL messages, and so must be unique.